mzpqnxow/ubnt-edgerouter-interface-reset/README.md

 ## Use case

-This was written to reset unstable VPN connections automatically when they hang but don't reset
+This was written to reset unstable VPN connections automatically when they hang but don't reset.
+It can be used for any type of interface that supports `disable`

 ## How to use